Menu

 But what do we mean by that?

 Our character is the sum of our best intentions and deepest values.
-When we strengthen our character, we're better able to select behaviours that reflect those intentions and values - even in stressful situations.
+When we strengthen our character, we're better able to select behaviors that reflect those intentions and values - even in stressful situations.

 It's not who you are, it's what's happening for you